 The Student Emergency Assistance Grant (SEAG) is a funding opportunity intended to provide monetary assistance to students experiencing unforeseen emergencies or situations that affect their ability to attend classes.
-The application process is a low-barrier process and is available both online and on paper to ensure as many students as possible can be served.
+The application process is a low-barrier process that involves meeting with staff from the Career & Community Services center to complete an application and review opportunities for referrals to services.

-Additionally, as a means to provide continued support, students who apply will hear from the Campus’ Resource Navigator to help identify any additional barriers and offer support.
+The Community Resource Manager will help identify any additional barriers and offer support.
 Whether it is by finding additional campus resources or sending referrals to community partners, our goal is to diminish barriers that could derail your education.

-Funding is disbursed on Wednesdays and Fridays.
+Funding is disbursed on Wednesdays.
 If you do not have a FAFSA on file your funding will be disbursed via paper check which will be available for pick up in the Cashier’s Office in Building 17.
-Students will be notified by Student Aid and Scholarship via email when paper check(s) are available for pick up.
+Students will be notified via email when paper check(s) are available for pick up.

 No. Students do not need to have a FAFSA on file with the college in order to receive funding.